Age Of Marriage Of Muslim Girl

 Muslim girl can marry below 18 age-

-Child marriage Prohibition Act is not applicable on Muslim Marriage-
+Child marriage Prohibition Act is not applicable to Muslim Marriage-

-The Muslim Personal Law (Shariat) Application Act, 1937 is a special Act, whereas, the Prohibition of Child Marriage Act, 2006, is a general Act.
+The Muslim Personal Law (Shariat) Application Act, 1937 is a Special Act, whereas, the Prohibition of Child Marriage Act, 2006, is a general Act.
 The general provisions would yield to specific provisions.
-This is a well settled proposition of law.
-The special Act would have predominance over the general Act.
-The special Act would have predominance over the general Act.
+This is a well-settled proposition of law.
+The Special Act would have predominance over the general Act.

 The rule “generalis specialibus non derogant,” which means that the general provision should yield to a specific provision, is based upon the reason that in passing a special Act, Parliament devotes its entire consideration to a particular subject.
 When a general Act is subsequently passed, it is logical to presume that Parliament has not repealed or modified the former special Act unless it appears that the special Act again received consideration from Parliament.